-It is to be noted that the entry into force on 1 January 2016 of Law No. 140/2015 of 7 September, approving the new Statutes of the Order of Statutory Auditors and Law No. 148/2015 of 9 September approving the Legal Regime for Audit Supervision, implied that the provision of services by the Statutory Auditor is substantially limited (a wide range of services is legally prohibited and the non-prohibited services require the prior approval of the Supervisory Board.
+It should be noted that the entry into force on 1 January 2016 of Law No. 140/2015 of 7 September, approving the new Regulation of the Portuguese Institute of Statutory Auditors and Law No. 148/2015 of 9 September approving the Legal Regime for Audit Supervision, implied that the provision of services by the Statutory Auditor is substantially limited (a wide range of services are legally prohibited and the rest are limited to 70% of the total fees paid to the Statutory Auditor for statutory audit services) and that the non-prohibited services require the prior approval of the Supervisory Board.